limitl3ss01/kubernetes-microservices-platform/PROJECT_SUMMARY.md

 - **Automation and efficiency** through GitOps
 - **Scalability and reliability** engineering

-This project positions you as a **senior-level DevOps professional** with hands-on experience in modern cloud-native technologies and best practices that are highly valued in today's technology industry.
+This project showcases **real-world implementation** of modern cloud-native technologies and best practices that are essential in today's technology industry.

 ---

-**Ready to showcase your DevOps expertise?
-Deploy this project and let it speak for your capabilities!** 🚀
+**Author: zajaczek01**